XPRNetwork/grant-framework/applications/fundle.md

 **2. Who is your target audience?**

+Our target businesses are those who are interested in the potential of online community building and are focused on innovating their businesses to improve customer experiences.
+These businesses should preferably already be actively online and have existing communities where they would like to expand and interact with more.
+We are targeting web 3 interested brands, influencers with brands, and crowdfunding projects that want to offer new customer experiences or build, grow and manage their communities.

+These can be businesses with existing communities who like to have more interaction with their fanbase to gain more (value) from their community and offer new customer experiences.
+Or startups who want to build, grow and manage their community/business.

+Members buy tokens to become part of the digital community and enjoy the benefits.
+We are also targeting members who have never used blockchain before, which is why payment accessibility with fiat onramps is crucial for us.
+This makes our platform useful and interesting for a wide range of people.

 **3. What needs does your project meet for the community and what sets it apart from other similar projects?**